-The transition from high school to college is challenging time for everyone.
-When living with a disability, this process can become even more stressful due to several changes in disability services.
+The transition from high school to college is exciting, and it can also be a challenging time for any student.
+For students with disabilities, this process can become more stressful due to several changes in disability services.
 However, when students are informed and prepared, their transition is easier.

 The role of the student also changes upon entering college.
-Students must take an active role in seeking disability services.
-To find out more please visit our Student's Responsibilities page.
+College students with disabilities must take an active role in self-advocacy and seeking accommodations and services.

 - When entering college, students must self-identify to the Office of Disability Services by providing the appropriate documentation.

-- Once students are determined to be eligible for services, they must make an appointment with a DS counselor in order to discuss accommodations.
+- Once students are determined to be eligible for services, they must schedule a Registration appointment with a DS counselor in order to secure accommodations.

-- Students are also expected to follow the necessary steps in order to receive the approved accommodations.
+- Students are also expected to follow the necessary steps in order to receive reasonable accommodations.
 Please visit our Accommodations page for more information.

-- Unlike elementary school and high school, IEP’s and 504 Plans are not part of the process in providing services to students with disabilities once in college.
+- Unlike elementary school and high school, IEPs and 504 Plans are not part of the accommodation process at the college level.